 This blog post, all about how to overcome doubt as a Christian, is actually an update from a blog post I wrote a few years back!
-You can read the original here, or head over & subscribe to my YouTube channel as there will be a video on this topic coming very soon!
+You can read the original here, or check out this video from my YouTube channel:

 Doubt is an uncomfortable experience for us as Christians.
 So much of what we do, how we live, the decisions we make, even the jobs we do, is rooted in the truth of God that we find in the Bible.
 So when doubts creep into our minds, it can be scary, it can put everything into turmoil.